cherylmj01/plugin-outbound-brand/README.md

 4. Add this file that you created above as an Assets.
 5. Once the Asset is deployed, copy the URL of the Assets.
 Please refer the screenshot below :
 ![Assets screenshot](https://github.com/cherylmj01/plugin-outbound-brand/blob/main/src/resources/Assets.png)

-6. Paste this URL in the file named `BrandNumberState.js` which can be found under the `state` folder in this repository
+6. Paste this URL in the `.env` file within this repository.

 ## Step 2: Download Plugin Code